SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Apply new snapshot to a device](/images/users-guide/DeviceManagement/devmgmt-devices-config-putsnapshot.png)

 {{< c8y-admon-info >}}
 Under **Available supported configurations**, only configuration files with a matching configuration type property or without a configuration type defined are displayed.
-Also, configuration files are filtered based on the device type.
+Also, configuration files are filtered based on the device type (ones that match the device type or have no device type specified).
 {{< /c8y-admon-info >}}

 #### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configuration